FACE: Feasible and Actionable Counterfactual Explanations: Introduction

 The contribution of this paper is twofold.
-We first critique the existing line of research on Counterfactual Explanations by pointing out the shortcomings of dismissing the inherent nature of the target counterfactual and its (real-life) context.
-We point out that existing research on counterfactual explanations is not aligned with real-world applications (e.g., offering a \emph{useful} counterfactual advice to customers who have been denied loans).
+We first critique the existing line of research on Counterfactual Explanations by pointing out the shortcomings of dismissing the nature of the target counterfactual and its (real-life) context.
+We point out that existing research is not aligned with real-world applications (e.g., offering a \emph{useful} counterfactual advice to customers who have been denied loans).
 To overcome this challenge we identify two essential properties of counterfactual explanations: \emph{feasibility} and \emph{actionability}, which motivate a new line of research concerned with providing high-density paths of change.
-Secondly, we propose a novel, well-founded approach that provides feasible and actionable counterfactual explanations that respect the underlying data distribution and are connected via high-density paths (based on the shortest path distances defined via density-weighted metrics) to the explained instance.
+Secondly, we propose a novel, well-founded approach to generating feasible and actionable counterfactual explanations that respect the underlying data distribution and are connected via high-density paths (based on the shortest path distances defined via density-weighted metrics) to the explained instance.
 Our approach -- which we call \emph{Feasible and Actionable Counterfactual Explanations} (\textbf{FACE}) -- mitigates all of the risks associated with the explanations produced by the current line of research.
-We support our claims by discussing how ignoring these premises could lead to ``unachievable goals'' with undesired consequences such as a loss of end user's trust.
-Furthermore, we show that our algorithmic contribution to generate feasible and actionable counterfactuals is non-trivial as the generated counterfactuals come from dense regions in addition to being connected through a high-density path with the original instance.
-Therefore, the explanations are coherent with the underlying data distribution and can be tailored to the user by customising the ``feasible paths'' of change.
-In Section~\ref{counterfactuals} we establish the links and differences of our approach with current approaches in the literature.
-Section~\ref{methods} introduces our methodology and Section~\ref{related_work} discusses related work.
-In Section~\ref{experiments} we present our experimental results and we conclude our work with a discussion in Section~\ref{discussion}.